Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Let’s start with French press, because it’s a little more complicated.
 The first thing to know is that a French press goes by many names.
 These coffee makers are also called coffee plungers, coffee presses, press pots, cafetières, and cafetières à piston.

-At least you can count on the fact that the French press was first developed by the French, right?
+With a couple of fancy French names, you might think the press is France’s great contribution to coffee culture.
+I mean, it was first developed by the French, right?
 Well, not exactly.
 There remains a dispute between French coffee lovers (who say a turn of the century Frenchman “accidentally” invented it one day) and Italian coffee historians who point to its first patent, by a man named Attilio Calimani in Milan in 1929.